Brazilian-Institute-of-Robotics/bir_open_manipulator_p/README.md

 Source: [ROBOTIS](http://www.robotis.us/openmanipulator-pro/)

 For BIR customized model, was added to OpenManipulator-PRO three modifications:
-- Metal base support: Give a base support to manipulate the robotic arm.
+- **Metal base support**: Give a base support to manipulate the robotic arm.
-- Custom Gripper: The original basic manipulator does not include an end-effector, so it was design one to meet our demand.
+- **Custom Gripper**: The original basic manipulator does not include an end-effector, so it was design one to meet our demand.
-- Camera: Insert a visual sensor (camera) to perform different tasks based in detection.
+- **Camera**: Insert a visual sensor (camera) to perform different tasks based in detection.

 ### Custom Gripper
 This tool is composed by